A diagnosis of nasal polyps starts with symptoms, a medical history and a physical exam.

 - Do you have asthma?
-How well are you able to manage it?
+How controlled is it?

-- Do you often take aspirin or any other over-the-counter drugs for pain?
+- Do you often take aspirin or any other pain medicines?

-- Do you smoke, or are you exposed to secondhand tobacco smoke?
+- Do you smoke or are you often around tobacco smoke?

 - Have you ever had any sinus or nasal surgery?